realvolk/CAGT/README.md

 | 90 | 90% |
 | 100 | 100% |

+Also available: Quiet, Aggressive, and Linear curves.

-Temperatures between these points are linearly interpolated (Example: at 42°C the fan runs at ~25%, not a flat 20% or 30%.)
+Temperatures between points are linearly interpolated.

-The curve is hardcoded in `fan_curve()`.
-Edit the `points` array and recompile to customize.
+Curves are hardcoded in `fan_curve()`.
+Edit the `points` arrays and recompile to customize.

 ---

 # Supported GPUs